Free Audio PMCS Apps

-A: It means that countries believe that our Force is Credible, Unbeatable, Rapidly Deployable, Highly Trained, Well Equipped and Always Ready to assist our Allies and protect the U.S. interests
+A: That countries believe that our force is Credible, Unbeatable, Rapidly Deployable, Highly Trained, Well Equipped and Always Ready to assist our Allies and protect the U.S. interests.

 12. Q. What is meant by the Army’s role to Shape?

-A: The Army’s role to Shape is to assist other nations to shape their own training and their military strength to be able to defend themselves
+A: To assist other nations to shape their own training and their military strength to be able to defend themselves

 13. Q. What is meant by the Army’s role to Win?